ligerfotis/H-AI_collab_game/README.md

-﻿# Maze 3D Collaborative Learning on shared task
+﻿# Maze 3D version 2 Collaborative Learning on shared task

 ### Description
-A human-agent collaborative game in a [virtual environment](https://github.com/ligerfotis/maze_RL_v2/blob/master/maze3D_new) based on the work of Shafti et al. (2020) [1].
+A human- RL agent collaborative game on a [graphical environment](https://github.com/ligerfotis/MazeUnity).
+This is an extension of [this work](https://github.com/ligerfotis/maze3d_collaborative).
+The environment is build in Unity and communicates with the experiment via a HTTP server.
 Collaborative Learning is achieved through Deep Reinforcement Learning (DRL).
-The Soft-Actor Critic (SAC) algorithm is used [2] with modifications for discrete action space [3].
+The Soft-Actor Critic (SAC) algorithm is used [[2]](#slm) with modifications for discrete action space [[3]](#christodoulou).

+### Experiment Set Up
+The set-up consists of 3 components:
+1. The [Maze Server](https://github.com/panos-stavrianos/maze_server): Dedicated HTTP server that takes data from the experiment (mazeRL) and passes them to the Unity environment (mazeUnity) and vice versa.
+2. The online version of the [MazeRL](https://github.com/ligerfotis/maze_RL_online) experiment: Includes the training loops, the RL agent and different configuration files.
+3. The graphical environment [MazeUnity](https://github.com/ligerfotis/MazeUnity): A simulation of the real world experiment from Shafti et al. (2020) [[1]](#shafti)

+The pipeline to start an experiment is described bellow:
+* Start the dedicated [Maze Server](https://github.com/panos-stavrianos/maze_server) (See [Run Maze Server](#run-maze-server))
+  * Can be started after MazeRL has started
+  * If started before MazeRL has it will wait for it to connect.
+  * Receives a configuration file from MazeRL and delivers it to MazeUnity upon startup of the latter.

+* Start the experiment [MazeRL](https://github.com/ligerfotis/maze_RL_online) (See [Run MazeRL](#run-mazerl))
 ### Installation
 * Run `source install_dependencies/install.sh`.
-A python virtual environment will be created and the necessary libraries will be installed.
+A python virtual environment will be created, and the necessary libraries will be installed.
 Furthermore, the directory of the repo will be added to the `PYTHONPATH` environmental variable.

+### Run Maze Server

-### Run
+### Run MazeRL

 * Run `python game/maze3d_human_only_test.py game/config/onfig_human_test.yaml <participant_name>` for human-only game.
 * Run `python game/sac_maze3d_train.py game/config/<config_sac> <participant_name>` for human-agent game.
   * Notes before training: